albertc9/Verilog_Learning/README.md

     $dumpvars(0, testbench); // `testbench` is the top module name
 ```

-after running `vvp sim`, you'll find the wave.
+after running `vvp simv`, you'll find the wave.
 You can open it by

 ```bash
 gtkwave waveform.vcd